How to Work for Families Worldwide

 CONTEXT

 The United Nations General Assembly has decided to convene the Second World Summit for Social Development in 2025, to address gaps and recommit to the principles outlined in the 1995 Copenhagen Declaration on Social Development and Programme of Action and give momentum towards the implementation of the 2030 Agenda for Sustainable Development.
+It will be held at the level of Heads of State or Government in Qatar from 4 to 6 November.

-The social summit will take place almost 30 years after the historic first World Summit For Social Development, where heads of state and government set out an ambitious common vision of social development aimed at social justice, solidarity, harmony and equality within and among countries.
+The Summit will take place almost 30 years after the historic first World Summit For Social Development, where heads of state and government set out an ambitious common vision of social development aimed at social justice, solidarity, harmony and equality within and among countries.
 The Summit adopted the 1995 Copenhagen Declaration and Programme of Action to place people at the center of development, with 10 commitments including poverty eradication, promoting full employment and social inclusion.

 The workshop will focus on studying the Commitments of the Declaration and their implications for the family, as detailed in the Civil Society Declaration for the International Year of the Family anniversary in 2024.
 More specifically, it will be devoted to the social integration of youth, older persons and migrants and their implications for the family, as detailed in the Civil Society Declaration for the International Year of the Family anniversary in 2024.